syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 {% endhighlight %}
 {% endtabs %}

-N> Users can't change the selected item foreground using SelectedSegmentStyle.
+N> Users cannot change the selected item foreground using SelectedSegmentStyle.

 ![WinUI Segmented Control with selecteditem customization](Selection_Images/winui-segmented-control-selected-item-customization.png)

 ## Animation

 The Segmented control supports slide animation for selecting the item.
-Also users can enable or disable the selection animation using `SelectionAnimationType` property.
+Also, users can enable or disable the selection animation using the `SelectionAnimationType` property.
 The default value is `Slide`.
 This property has following two values:

-* `Slide` - The slide animation effect applied while selecting the item.
+* `Slide` - The slide animation effect is applied while selecting the item.
 * `None` - Disables animation while selecting the item.

 {% tabs %}